Atalaya: Amazing Winter Retreat of Sculptor Anna Hyatt Huntington

 Although the building has been maintained and repaired, there are no furnishings inside the home.
 It is still well worth seeing.
 There is a small museum with many historic photographs and anecdotes about the Huntingtons.
 The rustic courtyard is often used for wedding receptions that are scheduled through Huntington Beach State Park.

 Slide show of interior of Atalaya

 On a personal note, I became interested in Atalaya after visiting Brookgreen Gardens and seeing Anna Huntington's work.
 It is amazing in its detail as well as its expressive realism.

-One other fascinating fact - as I learned about the Huntingtons, I discovered that they were among America's first RVers!
+One other fascinating fact: the Huntingtons were among America's first RVers!
 They traveled cross country in a special trailer built to accommodate their needs and the needs of the animals (dogs, monkeys and birds!) that traveled with them.

-A few years ago, my husband and I were fortunate to spend two months at Huntington Beach State Park where we served as volunteer hosts at Atalaya.
+A few years ago, my husband and I spent two months at Huntington Beach State Park where we served as volunteer hosts at Atalaya.
 During that time, we had the opportunity to examine many of the historic photographs and writings of the Huntingtons at the museum and enjoyed a behind-the-scenes look at this historic landmark.

 Fighting Stallions - Sculpture by Anna Hyatt Huntington